What are fragrance notes?

-These are the ingredients used to make up the perfume, and can range from plant and flower extracts to synthetically-created molecules.
+These are the ingredients that make up the perfume.
+They feature at three levels known as the fragrance pyramid; the top, heart (middle) and base and dissipate and emerge over time as you wear the scent.
+Fragrance notes can range from plant and flower extracts to synthetically-created molecules.
 New technology can recreate the essence of almost any scent on earth, with recent examples including candy floss, sea salt and caramel.

-Heart or Middle Notes: Shortly after application, the top notes give way to the heart notes.
+Shortly after application, the top notes give way to the heart (middle) notes.
 These are usually floral, as most fruity notes are too light for this layer.
-These middle notes make up the core perfume as it sits on the skin, and it is these layers that define the ultimate dry down, when the perfume settles on to the skin.
+Middle fragrance notes make up the core perfume as it sits on the skin for the longest, and it’s these layers that define the dry down when the scent settles on the skin.

-Base notes: The base notes determine how long a fragrance will last, and provide a background on which the heart notes can be appreciated.
-Interestingly, most fragrances have similar base notes, often including sandalwood, amber, musk and vanilla.
-This is because there are only a certain number of notes that will last long enough on the skin to form the base of a fragrance.
+The base notes are your lasting impression of the fragrance; they determine how long a fragrance will last, and provide a background on which the heart notes can be enjoyed.
+Interestingly, most fragrances have similar base notes, often including sandalwood, amber, musk and vanilla; this is because there are only a certain number of notes that will last long enough on-the-skin to form the base of a fragrance.

 For any fragrance terms you didn’t understand, see our full glossary.